cartalyst/converter/docs/installation/composer.md

 # Installing with Composer

-> **Note:** To use Cartalyst's Measures package you need to have a valid Cartalyst.com subscription.
+> **Note:** To use Cartalyst's Converter package you need to have a valid Cartalyst.com subscription.
 Click [here](https://www.cartalyst.com/pricing) to obtain your subscription.

 ## 1. Composer {#composer}